gsuuon/model.nvim/README.md

 ### Features

 - 🎪 OpenAI GPT (and compatible API's), Google PaLM, Huggingface
-- 🎨 Build your own highly editor integrated completions
+- 🛸 Add LLM capabilities from other Neovim plugins
-- 🛸 Add llm capabilities to other Neovim plugins
+- 🎨 Build your own editor integrated completions
 - 🔎 Basic local (to your git repo) vector store
 - 🌠 Streaming responses where available